MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 If you're not going to continue to use the WLS clusters and other components, delete the resource groups to clean up the resources used in this tutorial.

-1. Enter the resource group name of Azure SQL Database servers (for example, **myResourceGroup**) in the search box at the top of the Azure portal, and select the matched resource group from the search results.
+1. Enter the resource group name of Azure SQL Database servers (for example, `myResourceGroup`) in the search box at the top of the Azure portal, and select the matched resource group from the search results.
 1. Select **Delete resource group**.
 1. In **Enter resource group name to confirm deletion**, enter the resource group name.
 1. Select **Delete**.
-1. Repeat steps 1-4 for the resource group of the Traffic Manager, for example, **myResourceGroupTM1**.
+1. Repeat steps 1-4 for the resource group of the Traffic Manager - for example, `myResourceGroupTM1`.
-1. Repeat steps 1-4 for the resource group of the primary WLS cluster, for example, **wls-cluster-westus-ejb120623**.
+1. Repeat steps 1-4 for the resource group of the primary WLS cluster - for example, `wls-cluster-westus-ejb120623`.
-1. Repeat steps 1-4 for the resource group of the secondary WLS cluster, for example, **wls-cluster-eastus-ejb120623**.
+1. Repeat steps 1-4 for the resource group of the secondary WLS cluster - for example, `wls-cluster-eastus-ejb120623`.

 ## Next steps

-In this tutorial, you set up a HA/DR solution consisting of an active-passive application infrastructure tier with an active-passive database tier, and in which both tiers span two geographically different sites.
+In this tutorial, you set up an HA/DR solution consisting of an active-passive application infrastructure tier with an active-passive database tier, and in which both tiers span two geographically different sites.
 At the first site, both the application infrastructure tier and the database tier are active.
-At the second site, the secondary domain is shutdown, and the secondary database is on standby.
+At the second site, the secondary domain is shut down, and the secondary database is on standby.

-Continue to explore references for more options to build HA/DR solutions and run WLS on Azure.
+Continue to explore the following references for more options to build HA/DR solutions and run WLS on Azure:

 > [!div class="nextstepaction"]
 > [Disaster Recovery solutions for Oracle Fusion Middleware products](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asdrg/index.html#Oracle%C2%AE-Fusion-Middleware)